-SCVA was established in 1939 by several prominent LA area choral conductors as an organization to support choral conductors and advance vocal music in Southern California.
-Charter members of SCVA included:
+SCVA was established in 1939 by several prominent LA area choral conductors as an organization to support choral conductors and advance vocal music in

 - Ralph Peterson (Los Angeles City College, 1935-65, and first SCVA President)